List of NFL rivalries: Washington Commanders vs. Dallas Cowboys

 In 2009, they were the two wealthiest franchises in the NFL.

+Washington Commanders vs. Philadelphia Eagles

+Washington leads the all-time series 90–87–6 as of the 2024 season, but the teams have split their two playoff meetings.
+The then-Washington Redskins won their first playoff matchup in the 1990 Wild Card round 20–6.
+The Eagles won the second playoff matchup in the 2024 NFC Championship Game 55–23.

+Washington Commanders vs. New York Giants

+The Giants and Washington Commanders, formerly known as the Redskins, have a storied rivalry, as well as the oldest in the NFC East, dating back to 1932 with the founding of the Redskins' predecessors, the Boston Braves.
+While New York leads the rivalry, there have been great periods of competition between the two teams.
+On November 27, 1966, the Redskins defeated the Giants in what was then the highest-scoring game in NFL history, 72-41.
+The teams' most notable meetings were during the 1980s where they clashed for division and conference titles to reach the Super Bowl.
+Between 1982–91 they combined for 8 division titles and 5 Super Bowl titles, two by the Giants (1986, 1990) and three by the Redskins (1982, 1987, 1991).
+New York has a 108–74–5 record over Washington as of the 2025 season.
+The Giants are the second team to mark 100 wins against another NFL franchise in 2017.
+(The Green Bay Packers were the first team to do so against the Lions in 2016.)
+New York's win total over Washington is also currently the most in the NFL.
+The teams have met in the playoffs twice, with the Redskins shutting out the Giants 28–0 in 1943 and New York returning the favor 43 years later in the 1986 NFC Conference Championship, winning 17–0.

 Dallas Cowboys vs. Philadelphia Eagles

-The rivalry between the Dallas Cowboys and Philadelphia Eagles has been one of the higher profile rivalries in the NFL over the past three decades, characterized by bitterly contested games that are typical of the NFC East, with both teams often contesting for the division crown.
-The Cowboys have a 73-55 edge in the all-time series as of the end of the 2022 season.
-Since 2006, the rivalry was a frequent matchup on NBC Sunday Night Football over 16 matchups as the teams are tied 8-8 going head to head, including the playoffs.
+The rivalry between the Dallas Cowboys and Philadelphia Eagles has been one of the higher-profile rivalries in the NFL over the past three decades, characterized by bitterly contested games that are typical of the NFC East, with both teams often contesting for the division crown.
+The Cowboys have a 74–59 edge in the all-time series as of the 2025 season.
+Since 2006, the rivalry was a frequent matchup on NBC Sunday Night Football over 16 matchups as the teams are tied 8–8 going head to head, including the playoffs.
 The teams met four times, with the home team winning all four games and Dallas holding a 3–1 edge.
 The Eagles won in 1980, while the Cowboys won in 1992, 1995, and 2009.